 6.3.1.
-Required Data Collection System - EDMIS-Next Generation (EDMIS-NG)
+Required Data Collection System

-All SBDCs are required to report program data through SBA's data collection system (EDMIS - Next Generation).
+All SBDCs are required to report program data through SBA's data collection system (EDMIS -Next Generation or SBA successor system).
 EDMIS-NG serves as a centralized data collection system.
 While SBDCs may use EDMIS-NG as their primary MIS, they may also choose to maintain existing or complementary systems should they individually require more extensive data collection needs than that of the SBA.

-All SBDCs must be fully capable of either manually entering data or uploading batch files to SBA's data collection system (EDMIS-NG).
+All SBDCs must be fully capable of either manually entering data or uploading batch files to SBA's data collection system (EDMIS-NG or SBA successor system).
 SBDCs are required to upload all data they have collected via the SBA approved data collection tools (Form 641 and Form 888) except as precluded by statute.

-Partner Location Information Maintenance: SBA requires Lead Center SBDCs to maintain their Lead Center and Network Service Center information in SBA's Partner Location Information, which interfaces with EDMIS-NG.
+Partner Location Information Maintenance: SBA requires Lead Center SBDCs to maintain their Lead Center and Network Service Center information in SBA's Partner Location Information, which interfaces with EDMIS-NG or SBA successor system.
 The Lead Center SBDC will designate one employee to update